 for each annual election proceeding.

-Nominations from members of the Selection Committee shall be made annually in writing and must be filed with the Chairman of the Board of Directors no later than midnight (Toronto time) on April 15 in each year.
+Nominations from members of the Selection Committee shall be made annually in writing and must be filed with the Chair of the Board of Directors or Selection Committee no later than midnight (Toronto time) on April 15 in each year.
 A nomination will be valid and effective only for the annual election proceedings following the filing of the nomination.

 Unless otherwise approved by the Board of Directors, the Annual Elections Meeting is held in June and the Annual Induction Ceremony is held in November.

-Nominations from members of the Selection Committee shall contain the fullest possible data concerning the record and the merits for each candidate nominated.
+Members of the Selection Committee shall be provided with the fullest possible data concerning the record and the merits for each candidate nominated.

 No member of the Hockey Hall of Fame Selection Committee or any other person present at the Annual Elections Meeting shall disclose to any person how any member of the Selection Committee voted on the election of any particular candidate (including the particulars of the balloting).

-When a person is elected as an Honoured Member, the name of such person shall be duly certified by the Chairman of the Board of Directors for official enrolment into Honoured Membership and all necessary action shall be taken for induction of such person at the next Annual Induction Ceremony.
+When a person is elected as an Honoured Member, the name of such person shall be duly certified by the Chair of the Board of Directors for official enrolment into Honoured Membership and all necessary action shall be taken for induction of such person at the next annual Induction Ceremony.